ARamy23/InstaMovies/README.md

 - [X] download images and assigning them correctly without images appearing out of place (due to cell reuse)
 - [X] versionings
 - [X] changelog
+- [X] currently am working on improving the caching technique to enhance UX

 ### Quick Overview about the project's progress so far...
 - you can check the changelog from [here](https://github.com/ARamy23/InstaMovies/blob/master/CHANGELOG.md).